francesco-erbetta/zabbix-api-utils/repgen/README.md

 In this directory you'll find a sort of POC about what I mean.

 ## High level logic
-For a given host on Zabbix, the graphs you may be interested in fundamentally depend on the Template associated with the host itself, for example:
+For a given host in Zabbix, the graphs you may be interested in fundamentally depend on the Template associated with the host itself, for example:

 - "Windows by Zabbix agent"
 - "Linux by Zabbix agent"

-So we'll start from some common templates to get the list of the associated hosts:
+So we'll start from these templates to get the list of the linked hosts that will be included in the report:

 ```
 $ zthostfinder.py "Windows by Zabbix agent"